 Are you going to a resume for an elementary teacher?
 You are the lucky one as this article is dedicated to this kind of summary.
-While most of the articles offer effective writing tips connected with executive or IT resume, a teacher summary often remains without attention.
-Nevertheless, recruiters pay a lot of attention to candidacies applying to a school teacher position as this job requires a great responsibility, knowledge and skills.
+While most of the articles offer effective writing tips connected with executive or IT resumes, a teacher summary often remains without attention.
+Nevertheless, recruiters pay a lot of attention to candidacies applying to a school teacher position as this job requires great responsibility, knowledge, and skills.

 An average recruiter needs approximately 15 seconds to understand whether a candidacy worth hiring.
 Therefore, at the very beginning take some time and brainstorm what kind of introduction would 100% attract you!
 What is more, learn how to write follow-up letters.
 This is a perfect way to make any employer remember you.